 While the Cougar Point problem was a stumbling block for Sandy Bridge, it's likely Intel will bounce back from this it without too many scars.
 The chip provides more performance than any of its predecessors in the consumer market.
 And what's in the future?
 That would be the next tick in Intel's strategy: Ivy Bridge.
 That chip will have transistors at the 22-nanometer scale.
 That's big news for a small transistor.

-Learn more about microprocessors and related topics on the next page.
+Learn more about microprocessors and related topics below.